aria-ml/dataeval/docs/source/home/installation.md

 ## Installing DataEval

-Now that you have a chosen which DataEval to install, the following methods will show you how to install using your preferred method.
+Now that you have chosen which DataEval to install, the following methods will show you how to install using your preferred method.

 :::::{tab-set}